Valente-Coding/ModularMultiplayer/Assets/ModularMultiplayer/Scripts/MP_Objects/README.md

 ### Debug Information

-Enable debug logs in the NetworkedGameObjectManager to see:
+Enable debug logs in the MP_NetworkedGameObjectManager to see:
 - Object spawn/destroy operations
 - Ownership changes
 - Client disconnect cleanup